 Delta Dental of Tennessee Good oral health is essential to a healthy life and Delta Dental of Tennessee makes taking care of your smile easy with access to care, comprehensive benefits, exceptional service, and superior value.
-To best serve our mission and create more smiles, we created the Smile180 Foundation which supports Tennessee’s dental colleges, children’s hospitals, free and reduced cost community dental clinics, and other like-minded charities.
-Delta Dental is the largest independent dental benefits provider in the state, with more than 2,000 employer groups representing more than 1.1 million Tennesseans.
+To best serve our mission and create more smiles, we established the Smile180 Foundation to support Tennessee’s dental colleges, children’s hospitals, free and reduced-cost community dental clinics, and other like-minded charities.
+Delta Dental is the largest independent dental benefits provider in the state, with more than 2,000 employer groups representing more than 1.25 million Tennesseans.
 To unleash your smile power, choose Delta Dental.
 Visit www.DeltaDentalTN.com.

 The Tennessee Charitable Care Network (TCCN) has a mission to provide support, education, and representation for non-profit organizations that provide charitable health care services to low-income, uninsured, and underserved Tennesseans.
 Established in 2014, TCCN ensures that Tennessee’s charitable clinics are equipped to effectively respond to the health care needs of vulnerable populations now and into the future.
 Faced with common challenges, such as the changing healthcare landscape, limited financial resources, reliance on volunteers versus full-time staff, and a lack of training resources, key leaders within the state’s charitable clinics identified the need for a statewide membership association.
 TCCN was initiated by these leaders to provide a collective voice for charitable clinics, along with the resources and expertise needed to tackle shared challenges in an effective and efficient way.
 The leadership and collaboration provided by TCCN ensure that charitable clinics can successfully meet patient needs while navigating the changing environment, improving systems and quality, and developing services tailored to the unique needs and assets of each community.